-Stack Disconnected in a red oval indicates the battery stack is unavailable to be charged or discharged.
+Stack Disconnected in a red oval indicates the SSG contactors are open, and the battery stack is unavailable to be charged or discharged.

 Stack Pre-charging in an orange oval indicates the battery stack has connected its pre-charge circuit and is attempting to equalize the battery stack voltage to the system DC bus voltage.